NeoJax/phase-2-challenge/part-4/quiz.md

 Then you would type in the directory you want the file to go into.
 /Projects/linked-for-dancers
 In its entirety
-cp README.md /Projects/
+cp README.md /Projects/pinterest-for-dogs

 What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?
 CTRL-Tab or CMD="Number of the tab you are switching too."

 What files or folders do you want all git repositories to ignore?
 There is an official list at https://github.com/github/gitignore.
-Otherwise there are some common ones like packaged files,
+Otherwise there are some common ones like packaged files, OS generated files, credentials.

 What is the main difference between Array.map and Array.forEach in JavaScript?
 Map iterates over each item in the array and returns a new array with the same size.